yazeedb/yazeedb.com/content/posts/2018-03-24---autodux-is-awesome-lets-tdd-code-a-todo-list-duck.md

 ![](https://cdn-images-1.medium.com/max/1600/1*thVzRhnYfFwR0sBErjJCXg.png)

 Autodux has made the process so much easier.
 I’m excited to use it in future projects, and even current ones.
 It’s so easy to slip it into an existing project, because the end result is just actions/reducers.
 The export remains the same.

-I might come back to this subject to introduce Ramda like in [my last article](https://medium.com/front-end-hacking/redux-ramda-lets-code-a-higher-order-duck-dc87021406cc?source=user_profile---------2----------------).
-I’ve learned a trick or two to pretty this code up and would love to share with you guys!

-Until next time!

-Take care,
-Yazeed Bzadough